-She is a member of the Ontario Handweavers and Spinners (OHS), Handweavers Guild of America, Headwaters Arts, Craft Ontario and Complex Weavers.
+She is a member of the Ontario Handweavers and Spinners (OHS), Handweavers Guild of America, Headwaters Arts, Dufferin Arts Council, Craft Ontario and Complex Weavers.
 A highlight of her weaving career was being awarded the 2015 Ontario Handweavers and Spinners Scholarship to attend The Weaver’s School on Whidby Island, Washington.

 Elizabeth lives in Orangeville with her family.
 She also loves to sing and is working on her Royal Conservatory grade 9 vocal exams.